JacksonBurns/fastprop/paper/paper.md

 Originally described in Scientific Data [@qm9] and perhaps the most established property prediction benchmark, Quantum Machine 9 (QM9) provides quantum mechanics derived descriptors for all small molecules containing one to nine heavy atoms, totaling ~134k.
 The data was retrieved from MoleculeNet [@moleculenet] in a readily usable format.
 As a point of comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol] previously mentioned.
-In that study they trained on only three especially difficult QOIs (homo, lumo, and gap) using scaffold-based splitting, reporting mean and standard deviation across 3 repetitions.
+In that study they trained on only three especially difficult QOIs (homo, lumo, and gap) using scaffold-based splitting (a more challending alternative to random splitting), reporting mean and standard deviation across 3 repetitions.

 `fastprop` achieves 0.0069 $\pm$ 0.0002 mean absolute error, whereas Chemprop achieves 0.00814 $\pm$ 0.00001 and the UniMol framework manages 0.00467 $\pm$ 0.00004.
 This places the `fastprop` framework ahead of previous learned representation approaches but still trailing UniMol.
 This is not completely unexpected since UniMol encodes 3D information from the dataset whereas Chemprop and `fastprop` use only 2D.
-Future work could evaluate the use of 3D-based descriptors to improve `fastprop` performance, see [Future Work](#3d-descriptors).
+Future work could evaluate the use of 3D-based descriptors to improve `fastprop` performance in the same manner that UniMol has with LRs.
 <!-- [02/22/2024 02:00:05 PM fastprop.fastprop_core] INFO: Displaying validation results:
                               count          mean           std          min           25%           50%           75%           max
 validation_mse_loss             3.0      0.074331      0.004045     0.071092      0.072064      0.073036      0.075951      0.078866